mfawz1/tmux-resurrect/README.md

 [![Build Status](https://travis-ci.org/tmux-plugins/tmux-resurrect.svg?branch=master)](https://travis-ci.org/tmux-plugins/tmux-resurrect)

+## this branch is out of sync from main as of 27-August-2025
+### Added features
+1. stores/restores keybinds(allows for custom keybinds per session)
+2. [ ] TODO: allow for storing/restoring named sessions(sessions which you can give names or tags)

 Restore `tmux` environment after system restart.

 Tmux is great, except when you have to restart the computer.
 You lose all the